van001/lesscode-fp/README.md

 ### Functor ###
 Since functional programming is already about abstraction ( what to do, not, how to do), the proliferation of  [Category Theory](https://en.wikipedia.org/wiki/Category_theory) took it to the next level.
 Since many of the real-world problems are about transformation of one Group / Set of data into another, it was but natural.

-In category theory, Functor is a structure preserving transformation from one categoty to another.
+In category theory, Functor is a structure preserving transformation from one category to another.
 For e.g : Transforming List of lowercase text to List of uppercase.
 Transforming List of Strings to List of Hash of Strings.

 Lesscode library provide 'lmap' function for the List functor.
 Using lmap you can transform one List into another. **lmap**, essentially lifts each item from the List, hands it to the function for transformation, then puts it back into a new List.